colfio/web-docs/docs/installation.md

 ## Installation

 ### Prerequisities
-- you will need [NodeJS](https://nodejs.org/en/download/) installed, version 16 or higher
+- you will need [NodeJS](https://nodejs.org/en/download/) installed, version 18 or higher

 ### Creating a PIXI project
 - in your empty directory, initialize a new project by typing `npm init`
 - install [ParcelJS bundler](https://parceljs.org/) by typing `npm install --save-dev parcel`
-  - **note:** we use Parcel for our examples, but you can use any bundling tool of your choosing!
+  - **note:** we use Parcel for our examples, but you can use any bundling tool of your choosing (Webpack or Vite)!
 - install [PixiJS library](https://pixijs.com/) by typing `npm install pixi.js`
+  - install a Pixi Loader that is bundled separately since version 6: `npm install @pixi/loaders`
-- your `package.json` should look like this:
+- your `package.json` should look like this (the version numbers can differ):

 ```json
 {